 - Under NO circumstances can results be given out over the phone, as the College strictly adheres to the protection of confidentiality as laid out in the Data Protection Acts.

-Viewing of Scripts: Students must indicate if they wish to view their scripts by 4.30 pm on Friday 13th September, 2019.
+Viewing of Scripts: Students must indicate if they wish to view their scripts by a given time.
 Students should use the URL below to complete and SUBMIT a viewing request form.
 Access to this link will be available as soon as results are released.

 Students will not be allowed to make notes or write on the scripts during the viewing process.
 Students may not be accompanied during the viewing process but will of course be overseen by a member of staff from the Education & Arts Offices.

-Grade Checks: Closing date for re-check requests is Friday 20th September, 2019 (To be submitted by 4.30 pm) Recheck Fee: Standard module = €25.
+Grade Checks: Closing date for re-check requests will be published please note Recheck Fee: Standard module = €25.
 Final Year Project is equivalent to 2 modules.

 Mediasite is a presentation tool that allows instructors to make live digital recordings of lectures or presentations.
 Students can view the presentation over the internet in real-time and/or can access the presentation for viewing at a later date.